piotrmackiewicz/hardhat-typescript-nextjs-starter/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This is a starter project for developing etherum dApps using Hardhat and NextJS.

+In order to be sure everything will work, please use node verson tagged as stable.
+In order to quickly manage node version you can use npx.
+Then you can change version using command `nvm use stable`.

 ## Getting Started